-Information on the burning of biomaterial is relevant to any premises that burns biomaterial to generate electricity, including those electricity-generating works that meet or exceed the relevant thresholds specified under Schedule 1 of the Protection of the Environment Operations Act 1997, thus requiring an environment protection licence, as well as those that do not require a licence.
+Information on the burning of biomaterial is relevant to any premises that uses biomaterial to generate electricity, including those facilities that meet or exceed the relevant thresholds specified under Schedule 1 of the Protection of the Environment Operations Act 1997, and therefore require an environment protection licence, as well as those that do not require a licence.

-Clauses in the Protection of the Environment Operations (General) Regulation 2009 prohibit the use of native forest biomaterials in electricity generation, but exempt certain types of native vegetation or woody waste from the definition of native forest biomaterials, enabling them to be burned for the purpose of electricity generation.
-These include:
+Clauses in the Protection of the Environment Operations (General) Regulation 2021 prohibit the use of native forest biomaterials in electricity generation, but exempt certain types of native vegetation or woody waste from the definition of native forest biomaterials.
+This enables exempt materials to be burned for the purpose of electricity generation.
+These exempt materials include

-- trees cleared in accordance with a land management (native vegetation) code under Division 5 of Part 5A of the Local Land Services Act 2013 and all relevant Codes and Regulations (for further information please see Local Land Services); and
+- trees cleared in accordance with a land management (native vegetation) code under Division 5 of Part 5A of the Local Land Services Act 2013 and all relevant Codes and Regulations (see Local Land Services).

-- trees or vegetation removed or lopped by a roads authority in accordance with the Roads Act 1993; or
+- trees or vegetation removed or lopped by a roads authority in accordance with the Roads Act 1993

-The conditions of operation with respect to the regulated activities for these facilities is explicitly outlined in their licences and any related resource recovery orders and exemptions.
+The conditions of operation for the regulated activities of these facilities are explicitly outlined in their licences and any related resource recovery orders and exemptions.

-A notice gazetted on 14 August 2020 (PDF 2.2MB) nominated the three facilities for these exemptions.
+A notice gazetted on 14 August 2020 (PDF 2.2MB) nominated three facilities for these exemptions.

-The questions and answers provide additional information on these exemptions to enable cogeneration activities to continue per previous arrangements.
+The following questions and answers provide additional information on these exemptions to enable cogeneration activities to continue per previous arrangements.

 The EPA, however, is responsible for monitoring compliance with all facilities’ record-keeping requirements with respect to the burning of biomaterial, including licenced and non-licenced (large and small scale) facilities.

-The three premises nominated under the 2020 Regulation amendment must continue to comply with stack emission limits and monitoring conditions in their environment protection licences to ensure that air quality is maintained, and the EPA remains the appropriate regulator regarding the use and impact of bio-material through the POEO Act and related licensing provisions.
+The three premises nominated under the 2020 Regulation Amendment and Gazetal notice must continue to comply with stack emission limits and monitoring conditions in their environment protection licences to ensure that air quality is maintained.

 The Guidelines for the Burning of Bio-material: Record-keeping Requirements for Electricity Generating Facilities (PDF 77KB) were gazetted on 14 March 2014.
-They are currently being updated again to reflect the changes in exempt native forest bio-materials under the 2020 Regulation amendment.
+They are updated from time to time to reflect changes to exempted native forest bio-material sources under the Regulation.

 The record-keeping guidelines apply to all licenced and non-licenced electricity-generating works.